 Having only been to schooling shows, and never a full three-phase, I had no idea what to expect.
 I entered Lacy in the one-day starter test to play it safe.
 After a rather shaky flat school around the property that Friday evening we were a little apprehensive.
 Lacy was reverting back to her old habits of bracing and inverting.
 To top it all off I had also realized upon arrival that I forgot half of my show wardrobe, tack, and equipment at home.
 Thanks to an awesome group of barn friends and coach Debi I was for the most part show-ready come Saturday morning.

 On the day of the show, I entered the dressage ring with some anxiety.
 I don’t remember much of what happened once the bell rang.
-Thank goodness Intro C and I go way back.
-Even with the new 2019 tests, I can do Intro C in my sleep!
-Judging from our video, Lacy was a little bit above the contact, but reasonably so and maintaining a pleasant and rhythmic tempo in all her gaits.
+Thank goodness Intro-C has been systematically drilled into my brain.
+Intro-C and I go way back… Judging from our video, Lacy was a little bit above the contact, but reasonably so and maintaining a pleasant and rhythmic tempo in all her gaits.
 Overall she was lovely!
-We scored a generous 38.8 for what it was.
+We scored a fair 38.8.
 I was very happy with her.

 By stadium Lacy much more responsive to my half-halts.
 She was good and tired.
 Thankfully, tired Lacy still requires very little to move her forward; the perfect time to jump her.
 Thank you, eventers!
 I like this adjustable Lacy.
 She jumped with a little less of the snappy, knees-to-nose action she had in XC, but still cleared the tiny 2’3 stadium fences with room to spare.
 I think she was a little offended at the height, or at the very least bored.
 Our first show, first double clear!